snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 ~~~~~~~~~~~~~~~~~~

 The asynchronous local approaches described in
-Section `1.2.1 <#parallel:SLP:local>`__ can be considered to rely on
+the :ref:`Asynchronous Local Parallelism <parallel:SLP:local>` section
-*external* scheduling mechanisms, since it is generally the operating
+can be considered to rely on *external* scheduling mechanisms, since it
-system or some external queue/load sharing software that allocates jobs
+is generally the operating system or some external queue/load sharing
-to processors.
-Conversely, the message-passing approaches described in
+software that allocates jobs to processors.
+Conversely, the message-passing
-Section `1.2.2 <#parallel:SLP:message>`__ rely on *internal* scheduling
+approaches described in :ref:`Message Passing Parallelism <parallel:SLP:message>`
-mechanisms to distribute work among processors.
-These two approaches
+rely on *internal* scheduling mechanisms to distribute work among processors.
-provide building blocks which can be combined in a variety of ways to
+These two approaches provide building blocks which can be combined in a
-manage parallelism at multiple levels.
-At one extreme, Dakota can
+variety of ways to manage parallelism at multiple levels.
+At one extreme,
-execute on a single processor and rely completely on external means to
+Dakota can execute on a single processor and rely completely on external
-map all jobs to processors (i.e., using asynchronous local approaches).
+means to map all jobs to processors (i.e., using asynchronous local approaches).
 At the other extreme, Dakota can execute on many processors and manage
 all levels of parallelism, including the parallel simulations, using
 completely internal approaches (i.e., using message passing at all
-levels as in Figure `1.3 <#parallel:figure02>`__).
+levels as in :numref:`parallel:figure02`).
 While all-internal or
 all-external approaches are common cases, many additional approaches
 exist between the two extremes in which some parallelism is managed
 internally and some is managed externally.